markcerqueira/euler/README.md

 ```
 // Answers omitted to avoid spoiler alerts.
+Problem17: XX in 5 ms
+Problem16: XX in 3 ms
 Problem15: XX in 11 ms
 Problem14: XX in 2626 ms
 Problem13: XX in 7 ms